A Good--and More Liquid--Choice Among Bank-Loan Funds

 The fund's focus on liquidity is one of its notable characteristics.
 The team tends to avoid smaller loans, which are less liquid in the secondary market, and they try to settle trades faster than many peers.
 This is important because bank loans have very long settlement times, so speeding up this process is a competitive advantage compared to many bank-loan-fund peers.

-Brian Moriarty does not own shares in any of the securities mentioned above.
+Brian Moriarty does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.